RemasteredArch/Licenser/README.md

 # Licenser

-Recursively apply a license and copyright header to an existing code base for GPL compliance
+Recursively apply a license and copyright header to an existing codebase for GPL compliance

 Licenser is work in progress software. **Use at your own risk!**